sabirali2560/image_calssifier/README.md

       motorpix,motortestpix are used for resizing and generating training,test data in the form of pixels.

-      #programming language used - python
+ #programming language used -: python

-      #libraries and API's used - Keras,opencv,matplotlib,sklearn,etc.
+ #libraries and API's used -: Keras,opencv,matplotlib,sklearn,etc.

-      #Steps you should follow to use the image classifier-
+  #Steps you should follow to use the image classifier -:

-                        * As of now since this repository contains only the backend code you can just simply paste the adress of your image in the image_classifier.ipynb python script by assigning it to the variable img_path and run the script.
+     As of now since this repository contains only the backend code you can just simply paste the adress of your image in the image_classifier.ipynb python script by assigning it to the variable img_path and run the script.